ShiJbey/neighborly/README.md

 involved, and not all of them require you to be proficient with GitHub.
 Interested parties can contribute to the core code base of Neighborly and/or create nre content in the way of plugins.
 I love feedback, and if you have any questions, create a new issue, and I will do my best to answer.
-If you want to constribute to the core code, free to fork this repository, make your changes, and submit a pull-request with a description of your contribution.
+If you want to contribute to the core code, free to fork this repository, make your changes, and submit a pull-request with a description of your contribution.
 Please keep in mind that this project is a tool for creativity and learning.
 I have a [code of conduct](./CODE_OF_CONDUCT.md) to